Skip to this page's content

 Development Financing

 The King County Housing Authority actively acquires properties and builds new housing.
 Projects are primarily funded by combining federal, state, and local money with tax-exempt bonds, Low-Income Housing Tax Credits, or both.
-Since 1990, KCHA has issued more than $350 million in housing bonds.
-20 projects also used tax credits, with KCHA serving as the partnership's sole general partner.

 This program helps nonprofit and for-profit developers buy or build multi-family rental housing in King County.
-The below-market rate financing offered by KCHA can often significantly improve the feasibility of affordable housing projects.
+The below-market rate financing offered by KCHA can significantly improve the feasibility of affordable housing projects.

 Housing Repair and Weatherization